WirlyWirly/BadaBoomBooks/README.md

 # Description
 After calling the script and passing it audiobook folders, it will read the ID3 tags of your audiobook and make a websearch for `{title} by {author}` in your web browser.

-All you need to do is select the right web-page, copy the URL, and the folder will be added to the queue.
+All you need to do is select the correct web-page, copy the URL, and the folder will be added to the queue.
 The whole process takes only a few seconds per book, meaning you can organize even a very large library in very little time.

 Once every folder you passed has been added to the queue, the organization will begin, at which point no further user-input is required.